tkvangorder/jdbc-sqlserver-incrementer/README.md

 ## Notes:

-- ExampleDatabaseInitializer is used to create the sequence table on startup, see "src/main/resources/com/example/demo/example-sqlserver.sql"
+- ExampleDatabaseInitializer is used to create the sequence table (and a real sequence) on startup, see "src/main/resources/com/example/demo/example-sqlserver.sql"
-- "src/main/resources/application.yml" has configuration settings that can be tweaked (number of threads, number of samples per thread, and most importantly a flag to switch the incremeneter strategy from shared to non-shared.)
+- "src/main/resources/application.yml" has configuration settings that can be tweaked (number of threads, number of samples per thread, and which increment strategy to use.)
-- if you set "use-shared-incrementer to "true" and run the application, it will complete successfully because of the synchronization around "getNextKey()".
-However, if you run two instances of the application at the same time, you will encounter the deadlocking issue.
-- if you set "use-shared-incrementer to "false", you will encounter the deadlock almost immediately.
+- The meat of this project's logic is found in the IncrementMeDaoImpl and each of the "incrementer" variants.

-## Next Steps
+## Strategies

-- I think we can come up with a better strategy around the delete call, such that multiple clients will not step on each other...
+I have created a couple of variants of the table incrementer (and one that uses a sequence) to address the deadlocking issue.
+The strategy used by this project can be set in the application.yml file.

+### DEFAULT_SHARED
+Use the default SQLServer incrementer, this will work in a single application instance because the getNextKey() method is synchronized.
+### DEFAULT_NOT_SHARED
+Use the default SQLServer incrementer, but return a new instance each time, this will fail with deadlock issues.
+### NESTED_TRANSACTION_ON_DELETE
+This incrementer runs the delete in a nested transaction, but requires the platform transaction manager to be injected into it.
+This works nicely, but might require more coding changes to support.

+### PASSIVE_REAPER
+This incrementer keeps track of a reaper interval (relative to the current time), if getNextKey is called and the current time exceeds the last recorded reaping interval, a separate thread will be spun up for delete.
+Since this is in a different thread, it will run in a separate transaction.
+This strategy will leave a small number of records in the increment table.
+I've intentionally not used a task executor so that we do not have to inject it into the incrementer.

+### SEQUENCE
+This incrementer just uses the a sequence instead of the table strategy.
+This will work with any SQL SERVER version greater than 2012 and is really the preferred approach.
+Not sure if Spring can just deprecate the use of SQL SERVER older than 2012.....which might be reasonable, seeing as how SQL SERVER 2008 is 10 years old.